Promptfoo: Catch LLM Regressions Before Production

 - anthropic:claude-4-sonnet

-Here is a minimal but complete configuration example:
+Here’s a small but complete config example:

 prompts: